CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 The approximation improves for a larger number of samples.
 For computational efficiency, however, the number of samples should not be unneccecarily high.
 The lower the variability of p(D), the less samples are needed to stabilize the results.
 Therefore, one wish to choose a probability distribution p(D) that contains as much information about D as possible.
 </details>

+This page describes the derivation of the equations specifying the emission rate, removal rate, and concentration of virions and $CO_2$, as well as the viral dose exposure and probability of infection (see Figure 1).
+After having derived the full equations, it is described how the computations are devided into different classes and methods in the CAiMIRA implementation for computational efficiency.

 ## Backend Structure

 The `caimira.calculator.validators` package contains modules responsible for binding all input values from the request to their respective model variables.
 These modules, `co2.co2_validator` and `virus.virus_validator`, inherit from the parent `form_validator` module, and handle input validation for the CO<sub>2</sub> and virus model generators, respectively.